mackenziekbrooks/dh180-w18-borndigital/labs.md

 * Are the files raw/loss-less or compressed?
 * How much space does the average file take up?
 * Have these file types evolved over time?
+* Remember Owens?
+Can you find examples of 1) informational 2) artefactual or 3) folkloric file types?

 ### Lab report
 Create a shared doc in Box/docs-dh180 to collect your findings.